Hrishikesh-S-Nair/Wireless-sethescope-using-arduino/README.md

 The assembly of the DIY Wireless Digital Stethoscope involves connecting the hardware components, uploading the firmware to the Arduino, and building the mobile application.

-1. Connect the microphone sensor and Bluetooth module to the Arduino board.
+1. Connect the Pulse Sensor - SEN-11574 and Bluetooth module to the Arduino board.
 2. Upload the Arduino firmware to the board using the Arduino IDE.
 3. Build the mobile application using a suitable framework (e.g., Flutter, React Native).
 4. Pair the Bluetooth module with the mobile device and launch the app.